Erallie/discord-nick-sync/README.md

 - Mentions from Discord also ping online players in Minecraft.
 - Optionally configure a sound and a title message for the mentioned player.

+Note that the way I've set it up, it changes the message in Minecraft to use Discord's nickname.
+I do not currently know a way around this and would like to change this.
+If you know another way to implement it, please let me know on our Discord!

 # Default Files
 ## Config.yml
 ```yml